AdobeDocs/experience-manager-65.en/help/forms/using/create-correspondence.md

 1. Locate **[!UICONTROL Correspondence Management Configurations]** and click it.
 1. Check **[!UICONTROL Manage Letter Instances on Publish]** configuration and then click **[!UICONTROL Save]**.

+#### Enable save draft feature {#enable-save-draft-feature}

+ Before publishing letters or saving drafts on the publish instance, perform the following steps to enable Save as Draft feature:

+1. Open Web Console Configuration for your server using the following URL: https://&lt;server&gt;:&lt;port&gt;/&lt;contextpath&gt;/system/console/configMgr.

+1. Find and click the **Edit** icon next to the *com.adobe.livecycle.content.activate.impl.VersionRestoreManagerImpl.name* setting.

+1. In the *VersionRestoreManager Author URL* field, specify the URL for the corresponding author instance.

+1. Click Save .

 When the saving of letter instances is turned on, you have the option to select where to save the letter instances.
 There are two options for saving the letter instances: Local Save or Remote Save.

 ### Local save {#local-save}